PedroCristo/portfolio_project_3/README.md

 ### Fixed Bug
 ![Fix Bug](./assets/images/readme/hangman-issue-fixed.jpg)
 * I had to rebuild the logo using the program Patorjk (ASCII Art Generator) to avoid these issues.
+*
+## Deploying this Project

 * This site was deployed by completing the following steps:

 1. Log in to [Heroku](https://id.heroku.com) or create an account
-2. On the main page click the button labeled New in the top right corner and from the drop-down menu select Create New App
+2. On the main page click the button labelled New in the top right corner and from the drop-down menu select Create New App
 3. You must enter a unique app name
 4. Next select your region
 5. Click on the Create App button